A positive user experience is one main goal to meet for pretty much anyone involved in website design and development.

-Sitting at the core of a page’s performance is it’s page loading speed.
+Sitting at the core of a page’s performance is its page loading speed.

 Simply put, a user who has to wait longer than three seconds for a page to load is probably going to leave right away and “bounce”.
-Page speed on mobile is even more important says a recent study that concluded that 53% of mobile users bounce when a page takes longer than 3 seconds to load.
+Page speed on mobile is even more important, says a study that concluded that 53% of mobile users bounce when a page takes longer than 3 seconds to load.

 Mobile content is supposed to be fast.
 People who use mobile devices are usually on the move, or waiting on something, and need data to load fast.
 If your load times are longer than 3 seconds for any of your mobile pages, you’re going to lose valuable traffic.